Murmele/Gittyup/README.md

 ==================================

 Gittyup is a graphical Git client designed to help you understand and manage your source code history.
-It's available as a [pre-built binary for Windows, Linux, and macOS](https://gitahead.github.io/gitahead.com/), or can be built from source by following the directions below.
+The pre-release is available as a [pre-built binary for Windows](https://github.com/Murmele/Gittyup/releases), or can be built from source by following the directions below.

 Gittyup is a continuation of the [GitAhead](https://github.com/gitahead/gitahead) client.